 Understanding the root cause helps you fix the issue faster.

-1. Right-click an empty area on the desktop.
+1. Right-click any empty area on your desktop.

 4. Check whether your files reappear.